fahmifj/HackTheBox-notes/machines/windows-boxes/insane-apt/apt-notes.md

 With `lmcompatibilitylevel = 2`, it means the authentication process by default is using NTLMv1.
 NTLMv1 challenges has 8 bytes long.
 There's a site called https://crack.sh that has rainbow tables for a specific challenge "1122334455667788".

-So if an attacker can force a client to make a request using NTLMv1 to a server that attacker control, the attacker may set the challenge to "1122334455667788", and when the server receives the response from that challenge, the attacker can perform an online cracking to extract user's NT hash (derived from password) from that response.
+So if an attacker can force a client to make a request using NTLMv1 to a server that attacker controls, the attacker may set the challenge to "1122334455667788", and when the server receives the response from that challenge, the attacker can perform an online cracking to extract user's NT hash (derived from password) from that response.

 >  Note:
 >